top of page

 A child cannot normally be withheld from someone who has parental responsibility for them, however, Ofsted confirm that I have a duty of care to keep them safe if a parent arrives clearly under the influence of alcohol or drugs.
 Therefore, children will not be released into the care of anyone collecting, even those with parental responsibility, if I believe they are under the influence of alcohol, medications or substances which would impair their ability to look after a child properly.
 I would contact the next named emergency contact.
 If they are unable to collect immediately, I would continue to care for the child until a collection could be made.

-12. Late Collection – At no time should I be in breach of my legal requirements for ratio of child to adult (EYFS Statutory framework for Childminders January 2024).
+13. Late Collection – At no time should I be in breach of my legal requirements for ratio of child to adult (EYFS 2025).
 Therefore, it is imperative parents (or other designated person) collect on time.
 Parents should inform me if they’re going to be late, no later than 20 minutes before their child’s due collection time.
 If appropriate the parents of the child due to come into setting will be contacted and delayed by the relevant time, if at all possible.
 When a parent fails to advise me, they will be late, and does not collect their child at the due collection time, I will call the parent’s contact numbers.
 Then I will try the emergency contact number.
 During this time, I will continue to look after the child safely.
-I will continue to try to both parents and emergency contacts, but after 20 minutes from the original agreed collection time, if I am unable to reach anyone, I will call Children’s First Response MASH.
+I will continue to try to both parents and emergency contacts, but after 20 minutes from the original agreed collection time, if I am unable to reach anyone, I will call Children’s First Response Hub.
 Tel: 01202 123334.
 Details of late collection will be recorded daily, and I will discuss this with parents.
-Additional time a child stays in setting will be charged as a proportion of my current £5.50 per hour, rounded up to the nearest 15 minutes.
+Additional time a child stays in setting will be charged as a proportion of my current £6.00 per hour, rounded up to the nearest 15 minutes.
 I would use my professional judgement to determine whether I should notify Ofsted using their ‘Report a serious childcare incident’ form.
 The greater the risk to children posed by the late collection, the more likely I would notify Ofsted, for example meaning I had two non-mobile babies, which would be harder to evacuate in the event of fire, terrorist attack, alongside other children.

-13. Collection - Children will only be released from my care to the parent/carer or to someone named and authorised by them.
+14. Collection - Children will only be released from my care to the parent/carer or to someone named and authorised by them.
 If the person collecting the child is not previously known to me, I will need full details and a description, which I will use alongside the agreed password to confirm identity.
 In any event, if I am unsure of the identity of anyone collecting the child, I will ring the parent/carer to check before allowing the child to leave my care.
 Children will not be released into the care of anyone that I have reason to believe is under the influence of drugs or alcohol.
 Children will not be released to anyone under the age of 18.

-14. Smoking and Vaping - Daisy Dolls, including the grounds and buildings, is a smoke free environment.
+15. Smoking and Vaping - Daisy Dolls, including the grounds and buildings, is a smoke free environment.
 Nobody living on the premises smokes.
 Please refrain from smoking, vaping or using e-cigarettes at all times.
 A booklet is available if you would like to learn more about the harmful effects of second-hand smoke to children.

-15. Fire - Whilst there is no longer a requirement in the EYFS to have a written risk assessment, my first priority is always the safety of the children and adults on the premises in the event of a fire.
+16. Fire - Whilst there is no longer a requirement in the EYFS to have a written risk assessment, my first priority is always the safety of the children and adults on the premises in the event of a fire.

 With this in mind: